SoDOOManiac/So-Doom/README.md

  * Hot-swapping of Crispy Doom's Flipped Levels and Flipped Weapons features.
  * Option for INTERCEPTS overflow evasion in singleplayer, shadowed and disabled in netgames.
+ * In-game control of pixel aspect ratio correction (not having to edit the `so-doom.cfg` file manually).
+ * Possibility to interpolate camera movement only ('Camera movement' setting of 'Uncapped framerate' menu item), so that monsters don't 'slide'.
+ * Extra options for some Crispy settings (like weapon bobbing).
  * Extra cheat codes: TWx to get specific weapon and TAx to get specific ammo.
- * Extra options for some Crispy settings.

 So Doom inherits all the core features of its parent Crispy Doom:

  * Enhanced 640x400 display resolution, with the original 320x200 resolution still available in the "High Resolution Rendering: Off" mode.
+ * Widescreen rendering to use all the screen space of 16:9 monitors.
  * Uncapped rendering framerate with interpolation and optional vertical synchronization (VSync) with the screen refresh rate.
  * Intermediate gamma correction levels (0.5, 1.5, 2.5 and 3.5).
  * Removal of all static engine limits, or at least raising of the less crucial ones.